 Generally speaking, there are two types of acquisitions: stock sale or asset sale.
 Each has its own set of highly regulated processes that must be followed at closing.
 Regardless of the type of acquisition you’re facing, your HR team’s expertise is critical to keeping your organization in compliance and getting the deal done right.

 This step is critical to the success of any M&A. Before the acquisition happens, the acquiring firm must be clear on what will happen to the leaders of the firm they’re acquiring.
 What will happen to the founders?
 The CEO?
 The mid-level managers?
 The buyer must be really honest with themselves about who stays and who goes, and then communicate this as soon as possible to employees.
 Dragging out a decision to cut loose the seller’s leaders is often confusing for and detrimental to employees.
 Your HR department is instrumental in not only addressing exit and severance agreements, but in crafting communication around leadership changes as well.

 6. Communicate new expectations.

 Once you’ve established the new entity and determine who’s in charge, clearly communicate where the organization is headed and how it will get there.
 Part of this involves determining an organizational hierarchy and establishing decision-making protocols as soon as reasonably possible.
 Once again, your HR professionals can help you thoughtfully communicate new expectations to ensure everyone understands—and feels secure within—the new normal.

 A key ingredient for a successful transition

 Including your HR department in the early stages of your merger or acquisition can keep you from overlooking important considerations and, more importantly, develop a plan for moving ahead as one organization.
-AEM Workforce Solutions has a team of experienced HR professionals who can help to facilitate and advise on all aspects of the M&A process.
+Abdo has a team of experienced HR professionals who can help to facilitate and advise on all aspects of the M&A process.
 If you have questions about this topic or would like to explore how we can help, contact us today.